It’s underfoot, sure, but the coatings on your food processing flooring should be top of mind.

 For a plant that requires a urethane mortar system with topcoat due to thermal cycling during wash down, chemical cleaning or even contact with food byproducts, switching to a basic floor coating could initially save significant money.
 In a 70,000-square-foot plant, it could mean saving half a million dollars, but it could fall within the first two years and often within the first year.

-Common manufacturing flooring failures
+Common food processing flooring failures

-Thermal shock: Many food and beverage plants are subject to a punishing cleaning process that can involve very hot water or even steam to remove blood, grease and other contaminants from the surface.
+Many food and beverage plants are subject to a punishing cleaning process that can involve very hot water or even steam to remove blood, grease and other contaminants from the surface.
 If the coating is not rated for thermal shock or thermal cycling, delamination or cracking of the floor coating product is often the result.

-Chemical exposure: Organic acids, alkalis, salts, hot oils, blood, sugars, lubricants and fats that form part of the food and beverage industry processes will inevitably end up on the floor and could cause disintegration of an inadequate floor coating and then the concrete below.
+Organic acids, alkalis, salts, hot oils, blood, sugars, lubricants and fats that form part of the food and beverage industry processes will inevitably end up on the floor and could cause disintegration of an inadequate floor coating and then the concrete below.

 Floor coating failures result in exposed and unprotected concrete that can continue to erode.
 If not corrected in time, the concrete slab itself may have to be replaced.
 Floor coating failures can lead to pieces of the coating entering the product stream, ultimately adulterating the final product.
 As the floor cracks and starts to peel, it can create harborage points for bacteria, fungi, molds, mildew and pests to thrive.
 In extreme cases, this contamination could lead to an outbreak of foodborne illness that would cause irreversible damage to the brand reputation.